hyungmogu/udacity-cloud-devops-project-5/README.md

 - Make it work 100% locally (Done)
   - will use kompose to convert docker-compose.yml to kubernetes
 - Apply unit testing (Done)
-- Apply testing using locust swarm (In Progress)
+- Apply load testing using locust swarm (In Progress)
 - Make sure this application works using minikube
-- Convert server app to microservice
+- Convert server from monolith to microservice
 - Apply CI/CD using circleci
 - Deploy this app to AWS EKS via circleci
 - Provide an easier way to setup and run locally